parthpatel002/AI_Assignments/AI_Assignment_3/README.md

 # AI_Assignment_3

+## Introduction/Problem Statement:

+`Programming assignment 3.pdf` describes Align3, a custom tic-tac-toe board game.
+The problem task is to use **Min-Max algorithm** and **Alpha-Beta Pruning algorithm** to make an intelligent agent to play Align3 against a human player. **Space and time complexity comparison between Min-Max algorithm and Alpha-Beta Pruning algorithm is also performed**.

+## File Description:

 This folder contains my solution for assignment 3 of on-campus Artificial Intelligence (BITS F444) course.
 The file description is as follows:

 1. `Programming Assignment 3.pdf`: It contains the problem statement, and functionalities to be included in the solution.
 It also specifies the design of the GUI interface.